Renesas-EMEV2/Documentation/Bootloader.md

 	make emev_sdtest_config

-The complete script to prepare the SD card in such way is provided:
+The complete script to prepare the SD card for booting up to Android is:

 	testsd/testsd.sh /dev/sdd  (where "/dev/sdd" is the mount point of the SD on the host)